NodeBE4/opinion/_posts/2022-01-31-Commodify.md

 Even more importantly, the industrial capacity balance has flipped.
 It's well known the allies won the last 2 wars by outnumbering and outproducing Germany & friends.
 In 1941, the US produced more steel than the rest of the world combined.
 Today, that's China.
 It's not as if the US is a close second either.
 After decades of corporations dismantling the industrial base and shipping it abroad, American output is *less than 9% of China's*.

 If the war doesn't go nuclear, it'll be a long, drawn out battle where the side that can produce more tanks, planes, and ships is going to win.
 But, since no one wants to think the next great power war will be as long and gruesome as the last two (instead they pretend it'll be a quick skirmish and one side will give up), every "analysis" of a possible third world war is just focused on the first few months.

+----- __67.2__ -----2022-02-05 12:11:18+08:00:

+Dollar value doesn’t do reality justice.
+First everything is cheaper in China, second a lot of “industrial” output in the US is related to mining or petroleum, and most importantly a lot of manufacturing in the US is final assembly of products that were mostly assembled elsewhere.
+When you look at *tonnage* of goods produced the disparity is jarring.